Supercapacitor: Light rail

-In 2012, in Lyon (France), the SYTRAL (Lyon public transportation administration) started experiments of a "way side regeneration" system built by Adetel Group which has developed its own energy saver named ″NeoGreen″ for LRV, LRT and metros.
+In 2012, in Lyon (France), the SYTRAL (Lyon public transportation administration) started experiments of a "way side regeneration" system built by Adetel Group which has developed its own energy saver named "NeoGreen" for LRV, LRT and metros.

+In 2014 China began using trams powered with supercapacitors that are recharged in 30 seconds by a device positioned between the rails, storing power to run the tram for up to 4 km — more than enough to reach the next stop, where the cycle can be repeated.

 In 2015, Alstom announced SRS, an energy storage system that charges supercapacitors on board a tram by means of ground-level conductor rails located at tram stops.
 This allows trams to operate without overhead lines for short distances.
 The system has been touted as an alternative to the company's ground-level power supply (APS) system, or can be used in conjunction with it, as in the case of the VLT network in Rio de Janeiro, Brazil, which opened in 2016.

+CAF also offers supercapacitors on their Urbos 3 trams in the form of their ACR system.

 Buses

+Maxwell Technologies, an American supercapacitor maker, claimed that more than 20,000 hybrid buses use the devices to increase acceleration, particularly in China.

-The first hybrid bus with supercapacitors in Europe came in 2001 in Nuremberg, Germany.
+The first hybrid electric bus with supercapacitors in Europe came in 2001 in Nuremberg, Germany.
 It was MAN's so-called "Ultracapbus", and was tested in real operation in 2001/2002.
 The test vehicle was equipped with a diesel-electric drive in combination with supercapacitors.
 The system was supplied with 8 Ultracap modules of 80 V, each containing 36 components.
 The system worked with 640 V and could be charged/discharged at 400 A. Its energy content was 0.4 kWh with a weight of 400 kg.

 The supercapacitors recaptured braking energy and delivered starting energy.
 Fuel consumption was reduced by 10 to 15% compared to conventional diesel vehicles.
 Other advantages included reduction of CO_{2} emissions, quiet and emissions-free engine starts, lower vibration and reduced maintenance costs.